mullaguraharish/Solar-System/README.md

 ## A Graphics Project Bulit Using OpenGL API

 ## Problem Motivation
 - The simulation of the images can’t be captured by an actual camera.
-By using OpenGL, we view the 3d objects and the 3d space that helps to project and capture the frame from any angle in the solar system.Problem Motivation
+By using OpenGL, we view the 3d objects and the 3d space that helps to project and capture the frame from any angle in the solar system.

 ## Problem Statement
 - To write a program in OpenGL that will accurately animate the Solar System which can’t be captured by an actual camera precisely.